Royal-jain/Banking-Application/README.md

 **For balance inquiry**
 * GET /Bank/myBank/cashWithdrawals

-You can test them using postman or any other rest client.
+You can test them using postman or any other rest client and please find there respective sample request at https://github.com/Royal-jain/Banking-Application/blob/master/Sample.txt.